 If your department has sub-brand social media accounts, you may link those instead of the institutional accounts.

 Dos and Don’ts

-- Do keep your it professional.
+- Do keep it professional.

 - Do use common sense.
-Your signature does not need to be included in every message, especially when it is a part of an ongoing conversation.
+Your signature does not need to be included in every message, especially when it is part of an ongoing conversation.

-- Don’t include vCARDS; they increase file size and appear as attachments.
+- Don’t include vCards; they increase file size and appear as attachments.

 - Don’t include tag lines, quotes or graphics not related to College business.